-How to Measure Your Pony for a Bridle.
+How to Measure Your Horse for a Bridle.

 Before you start measuring your horses head, we recommend using small stickers, pieces of tape, or chalk marks on your horse’s face at the listed Key Measurement Points to insure that you are measuring from the exact same spot each time you take a measurement.